Myanmar: Several dead after military plane crashes | DW | 10.06.2021

 The pilot and one passenger survived the crash.
 They were taken to a military hospital.

-Myanmar’s aviation sector has been marred with a poor air safety record even before the February 1 coup that saw the military oust the country’s civilian leader Aung San Suu Kyi from power.
+Myanmar’s aviation sector was marred by a poor air safety record, even before the February 1 coup that saw the military oust the country’s civilian leader Aung San Suu Kyi from power.

 see/rt (Reuters, AFP)